mnr/writing-wip/kwak-anthology.md

 “What is all of this?”

-Lupe zoomed in and cross-referenced the tagged electronics.
-“Most of these are stock components.
-This one is an interface chip.
-This is a controller.
-But we can’t find specifications on this one.
-It could be anything.
-We’d need the logic diagram, probably located on a personal server and that requires a search warrant.”

-Lupe magnified the view of the custom chip, froze it and split the screen.
+Lupe selected several of the components and split the screen.
 She moved back to the reconstruction of the oven and the circuit board.
 Some chips were only partially viewable; the known circuits were filled in from manufacturer specifications.
-One half of one chip was on the board, but not completed.
-Lupe grabbed the image of the chip from the desk and overlaid it on the oven circuit.
-It lined up perfectly.
+Lupe overlaid the components on the oven circuit.
+They lined up perfectly.

 “Well.
-It appears Dakota was installing custom electronics.”
+Dakota was installing custom electronics.”
 Lupe saved the overlay.
-“We have the actual chip down in evidence.
-I’ll have it retrieved and sent to you.”
+“She was hacking the oven.
+I'd guess she used the oven to test a home-built circuit.”

 “That’s one mystery partially solved,” said Araci.
 “You mentioned you had two interesting things to show me?”